c0mrade002/sql-criminal/README.md

 cd sql-criminal
 python3 script.py

-# screenshot of the tools
+# 💯 screenshot of my tools
-# My Project

 This project demonstrates various tools and their usage through the following screenshots.